 –Age-related macular degeneration

 It is a degenerative disorder of the eye that affects the central part of the retina, the macula.
 There will be a mostly gradual and painless blurry vision in the affected eye, mostly bilateral.
-It causes central scotoma which makes it difficult for daily activities although there might be a good peripheral vision.
+It causes central scotoma which makes it difficult for daily activities although there might be good peripheral vision.

 If there is sudden or chronic high blood pressure during pregnancy, the increased pressure affects many important organs of the body, including the eye.
 The important ocular effect that is common in preeclampsia is serous retinal detachment or exudative retinal detachment.
-If the detachment extends up to macula, there will be a sudden blurry vision in one eye which is affected.
+If the detachment extends up to the macula, there will be a sudden blurry vision in one eye which is affected.
 There might be a bilateral blurry vision as well.
 It causes high sensitivity to light, headache, fatigue, and nausea.

 Optic nerve diseases